cuzfrog/maila/README.md

     }

-Default with documentation [reference.conf](src/main/resources/reference.conf)

-Typical and for-testing [application.conf](src/test/resources/application.conf)
+Default with documentation [reference.conf](src/main/resources/reference.conf) Typical and for-testing [application.conf](src/test/resources/application.conf)

 _Different config source can be used, see [Typesafe config](https://github.com/typesafehub/config)_

+Config can be hot reloaded with `Maila.reloadConfig` ,after which new instances will be created with new config.

 #####sending mail: